TexAgg/Flap-God-2/README.md

 # Instructions
 Download the source files.
-In the command prompt, after moving to the appropriate directory, type 'make', and then 'make run'.
+In the command prompt, after moving to the appropriate directory, type `make`, and then `make run`.